Sea Ice Thermodynamics

 └── liquidus: LinearLiquidus(freshwater_melting_temperature = 0.0, slope = 0.054)Temperature-dependent latent heat

-The latent heat of fusion $\mathscr{L}$ represents the energy required to transform ice into liquid water (or released during freezing).
-It varies with temperature:
+The latent heat of fusion $\mathscr{L}$ is the energy per unit mass of pure ice required to transform ice into liquid water (or released during freezing).
+It varies with temperature through a Stefan correction:

 using ClimaSeaIce.SeaIceThermodynamics: latent_heat